Hypercubed/cv/JaysonHarshbarger-CV.md

 - Advanced physics and mathematics skills.
 - Advanced computer skills in both the PC and Unix/Linux.
 - Many years of computer programming experience across multiple languages including: C++, FORTRAN, Visual Basic, and Java.
 - Many years of experience with web development.
-Knowledgeable in server side programming using PHP, node.js, and MySQL.
+Knowledgeable in server side programming using PHP, Node.js, and MySQL.
 Advanced understanding of HTML, CSS, and JavaScript.
-Experienced with angularjs, jQuery, and d3js.
+Advanced experienced with AngularJS and d3.js.
 - Advanced experience with, and strong advocate of, version control systems such as git and github.
-Github user [Hypercubed](https://github.com/Hypercubed) with over 40 public repositories.
+Github user [Hypercubed](https://github.com/Hypercubed).
 Contributor to various open source projects including AngularJS, DocPad, and Semantic MediaWiki.
+Maintainer of various open source projects including [angular-marked](https://github.com/Hypercubed/angular-marked) and [angular-primer](https://github.com/Hypercubed/angular-primer).
 Passionate about open source software.
 - Advanced skills using CAD tools including AutoCAD, ProE, CATIA, and Patran.
-- Experienced in genomic information analysis on large datasets using R, perl, and command bioinformatics command line tools such as BamTools and BEDtools.
+- Experienced in genomic information analysis on large datasets using R, Perl, and command line bioinformatics tools such as BamTools and BEDtools.
 - Proven ability to deliver under critical time constraints.
 - Beginning level Japanese.